lalamarg/docsv1/index.md

 <small>
 This is the online documentation for Universal Dependencies, version 1 (2014-10-01).
-**IMPORTANT**: The documentation for version 1 is now **frozen** and should not be edited anymore.
-It will be replaced by version 2 on December 1, 2016.
+Version 1 was replaced by version 2 on December 1, 2016.
 </small>